DiGeorge syndrome: Epidemiology

 DiGeorge syndrome is estimated to affect between one in 2000 and one in 4000 live births.
 This estimate is based on major birth defects and may be an underestimate, because some individuals with the deletion have few symptoms and may not have been formally diagnosed.
 It is one of the most common causes of intellectual disability due to a genetic deletion syndrome.

-The number of people affected has been expected to rise because of multiple reasons: (1) surgical and medical advances, an increasing number of people are surviving heart defects associated with the syndrome.
+The number of people affected has been expected to rise because of multiple reasons: (1) surgical and medical advances, such that an increasing number of people are surviving heart defects associated with the syndrome.
 These individuals are in turn having children.
 The chances of a person with DiGeorge syndrome having an affected child is 50% for each pregnancy; (2) Parents who have affected children, but who were unaware of their own genetic conditions, are now being diagnosed as genetic testing become available; (3) Molecular genetics techniques such as FISH (fluorescence in situ hybridization) have limitations and have not been able to detect all 22q11.2 deletions.
 Newer technologies have been able to detect these atypical deletions.

-Etymology
+Nomenclature

 The signs and symptoms of DiGeorge syndrome are so varied that different groupings of its features were once regarded as separate conditions.
 These original classifications included velocardiofacial syndrome, Shprintzen syndrome, DiGeorge sequence/syndrome, Sedlackova syndrome, and conotruncal anomaly face syndrome.
 All are now understood to be presentations of a single syndrome.

 ICD-10 2015 version mentions DiGeorge syndrome using two codes: D82.1 (Di George syndrome) and Q93.81 (Velo-cardio-facial syndrome).
-The ICD-11 Beta Draft discusses the syndrome under “LD50.P1 CATCH 22 phenotype".
+The ICD-11 Beta Draft discusses the syndrome under "LD50.P1 CATCH 22 phenotype".
 However, since this syndrome is caused by the deletion of a small piece of chromosome 22, some recommend that the name "22q11.2 deletion syndrome (22q11.2DS)" be used.
 Some experts support changing the name of both DiGeorge and velocardiofacial syndromes to CATCH-22.
 The International 22q11.2 Foundation, through its "Same Name Campaign", advocates for the name 22q11.2 deletion syndrome.